I own nothing.

 James once again turned to look back towards the upstairs.
 He knew that his decision would change things for him and Lily; for to become the Head of House they would no longer be married.
 According to the old laws, the Head of House can only be married to a pureblood.
 The reason was the archaic belief that only a pureblood witch could produce a strong heir.
 It was the reason he never wanted to become the Head, he loved Lily too much to even contemplate ending their marriage.
 Harry and Daniel would still be legitimate heirs but Lily would not be allowed to be the Lady of the House and wouldn't have the protection of the Potter name.
 It was an archaic tradition but, unfortunately, was embedded in the magic of the position.
 James's father was the only one who could have taken the title and not have to dissolve his marriage since James and his grandfather were married to a Muggleborn and half-blood, respectively.

 In addition, James would have to undergo certain rituals in order to activate the wards of Potter Cove.
 Consequently, the rituals would result in a constant drain of James's magic.
 It wouldn't have any negative effects on James; it just meant that his magic would be used to blanket the estate and allowed all those under it to remain hidden.
-It's what allowed a Head to know when a person entered or left the wards.
+It's also what allows a Head to know when a person enters or leaves the wards.
 However, should a person stronger then the Head threaten the wards from within it would cause immense, possibly fatal, harm to the Head.

 "There is an alternative, James," Dumbledore said, interrupting James's thoughts.